 Richard Henry Pratt requests authority to purchase various supplies to build new employee quarters along with hiring skilled laborers.
 Pratt includes plans for the first floor of the building.

-Richard Henry Pratt requests authority to make an addition to the Southwest portion of the dining room in order to better meet Departmental regulations.
+Richard Henry Pratt requests authority to make an addition to the southwest portion of the dining room in order to better accommodate the larger number of students at the school.

 Richard Henry Pratt requests authority to build a third story to the small boys dormitory in order to alleviate crowding during the winter.